candimods/stretchermod/README.md

 6. 2020 Transit Van Coroner Van https://nextgenerationroleplay.com/index.php?/files/file/117-coroner-transit-van/
 -  more compaible vehicles on my Patreaon Account https://www.patreon.com/candimods

+# EMS Gator and CoTrailer
+1. Please use a comparable script to attach the gator to the trailer.
+Here is an example https://forum.cfx.re/t/vtow-a-simple-vehicle-tow-script-including-trailers-support/191640/

 # Install
 Get latest releass in relasses tab, development under main branch
 1. Drag and Drop folder fo your resources folder rename to FiveEMS